 2. Hermes = The Flash

 A trickster and messenger, with feet as quick as his wit.

 Hermes and Flash are both known for their speed, each able to run faster than any other.
-The original Flash costume was heavily influenced by the Greek speedster and he still retains the winged feet and ears in even the most modern incarnations.
+The Greek speedster heavily influenced the original Flash costume and he still retains nods to the winged feet and ears in modern incarnations.
 In addition, both Flash and Hermes are prone to a bit of mischief, and are as quick with a joke as they are at anything else.